-This brings us to one of the most frequently-encountered problems – the WordPress memory limit error.
-This can also be known as a ‘PHP memory limit error’ and often looks something like this:
+This brings us to one of the most frequently encountered issues – the WordPress memory limit error.
+This can also be known as a ‘PHP memory limit error’, and it typically appears as a single line of text on a blank page, like this:

 fatal error: allowed memory size of 67108864 bytes exhausted

 The error can occur in a number of different circumstances.
-However, it’s most likely to arise when you take specific types of actions on your site, such as:
+However, it’s most likely to appear when you take specific types of actions on your site, such as:

 This memory is provided by your hosting server.
 When you purchase a hosting plan, your site is allocated a specific amount of resources, including the memory used to store your site and enable it to function smoothly for visitors.

-How to Resolve the WordPress Memory Limit Error (2 Methods)
+How To Fix the WordPress Memory Limit Error (2 Methods)

 Unlike many common errors, the WordPress memory limit issue is simple to troubleshoot.
 It has a very clear cause, so you won’t have to go through a whole lot of trial and error if you want to figure out how it can be fixed.

-Obviously, how far you’re able to increase the limit will depend on your hosting provider and plan.
-We’ll talk more about this aspect in the next section.
-However, it’s not uncommon for your site to be using a smaller amount of memory than it actually has available.
+If you can’t switch WordPress web hosts at the moment, the next best solution is to try and increase the PHP memory limit manually.
+How far you’re able to increase the limit will depend on your hosting provider and plan.
+In our experience, it’s not uncommon for your site to be using a smaller amount of memory than it actually has available.